What is a Pendulum?

 Your body (the "antenna"), with its many senses, is constantly picking up data - seen and unseen - from a variety of sources.
 This information is unconsciously conveyed to, stored in, and processed by your higher self.

-When you ask your pendulum a question, your higher self taps into the vast array of data it has at its disposal (including that which we call the universe), receives that data and transmits the answer - via your body’s nervous system - down the arm, through the wrist, and out the speaker (your pendulum).
+When you ask your pendulum a question, your higher self taps into the vast array of data it has at its disposal (including that which we call the universe), receives that data and transmits the answer - via your body’s nervous system - down the arm, through the wrist, and out your pendulum (the "speaker").

 The pendulum, your radio’s "speaker", announces the answer to your question (provided by the higher self) using a signal which you "listen to" (or read) with your eyes, observing the direction and intensity of the pendulum's swing.
 We consider a weak pendulum swing to be a "quiet" response and a big swing, a "loud" one.
 In fact, when you're using your pendulum, you can tell it to "Answer louder" if it's not swinging big enough to make out the answer.

 To learn how to use a pendulum, click here.